UPPS 02.02.07 - Researcher Conflicts of Interest in Research and Sponsored Program Activities

 Reviewers of this UPPS include the following:

-Position Date Assistant Vice President for Research and Federal Relations Oct 1 E3Y Director, Office of Research Compliance Oct 1 E3Y Contract and IP Specialist, Office of Technology Commercialization Oct 1 E3Y
+Position Date Assistant Vice President for Research and Federal Relations Oct 1 E3Y Director, Research Integrity and Compliance Oct 1 E3Y Director, Technology Transfer and Contracts Oct 1 E3Y

 This UPPS has been approved by the following individuals in their official capacities and represents Texas State policy and procedure from the date of this document until superseded.